Continuous Sensitivity and Reversibility: Definition of Continuous Sensitivity

 Let $C$ be a convex subset of $\mathbb{R}^n$, $M$ be a smooth manifold, and $f:\mathbb{R}^n \rightarrow M$ be a differentiable function.
 Now we define a set assosiated to $f$ as follows:

 In other words

 Note that the larger the set $\mathrm{Sens}_C(f)$ is the more sensitive the function $f$ is to its input variables.
-For multi-valued logic gates, we measure the largeness of this set by a number.
+Hence we make the following definition. \begin{definition} Let $C$ be a convex subset of $\mathbb{R}^n$, $M$ be a smooth manifold, and $f:\mathbb{R}^n \rightarrow M$ be a differentiable function.
+Then we define continuous sensitivity of $f$ on $C$ as follows:

+\end{definition} Now we specialize this definition for multi-valued logic gates.
 Let $k$ be a natural number.
-Now we will define the Fourier series expansion of a multi-valued logic gate which takes $k$ many inputs.
 For $i$ in $\{1,2,\dots ,k\}$, let $n_i$ be a natural number and

 be the set of possible truth values that we could put in for the $i^{\text{th}}$ variable.
 Let